-You are not a good manager if you are not able to delegate effectively.
+You can't be a good manager if you can't delegate.

 Soon you will be playing catch up almost every day.